-If you really like Christmas lights, especially for free, you should try Christmas Street in Taylorsville (see directions below).
+If you really like Christmas lights, especially for FREE, you should visit Christmas Street in Taylorsville (see directions below).
 This is a residential street where neighbors have come together to recreate the famous poem “A Visit From Saint Nicholas” (better known as ‘Twas the Night Before Christmas”).

-Most people drove down the street (be sure to turn off your lights), but we preferred to park and walk.
-There are probably a dozen houses on both sides of this dead end street that participate.
 Starting with the first house on the right (west) walk south.
 Each house has a sign that has part of the poem.
 The houses are elaborately adorned with lights and decorations that are supposed to match the line from the poem.
 The cool thing is every house on the street has really gotten in on the act.
 Two houses have lights timed to music and almost all the houses are draped from top to bottom with Christmas lights.
-Check out the pictures:

 This free event is worth the drive, and has become a tradition for our family.
 We love Christmas Street in Taylorsville.
 There is a Christmas Street in Sugarhouse, too, that is worth visiting, as well.